dojoengine/book/src/README.md

 ![Dojo](images/dojo-mark-full-dark.svg)

+> Dojo is an open-source project, currently in its early development phase, and warmly welcomes contributors.
+For additional resources, join the community on [Discord](https://discord.gg/vUN4Xq9Qv6) and check out the [contribution guide](./misc/contributors.md).

+---

 ## Dojo: The Provable Game Engine

-> Dojo is an open-source project, currently in its early development phase, and warmly welcomes contributors.
-For additional resources, find the book on [Github](https://github.com/dojoengine/book).

-Dojo is a provable game engine with an integrated toolchain, designed for creating onchain games and autonomous worlds using [Cairo 1.0](https://github.com/starkware-libs/cairo).

-Dojo employs an Cairo based [entity component system](https://en.wikipedia.org/wiki/Entity_component_system) and a [diamond pattern](https://eips.ethereum.org/EIPS/eip-2535), facilitating a modular, scalable world.
-Onchain Worlds grow via the addition of Components (state) and Systems (logic).
-Our architectural design is greatly influenced by the brilliant [Bevy](https://bevyengine.org/) engine.
+Dojo employs [Cairo](https://github.com/starkware-libs/cairo) to deliver a robust architecture and toolset for designing autonomous worlds and onchain games.
+It features an integrated entity component system (ECS) and includes a native indexer, RPC testnet, and a comprehensive CLI management toolkit.

 This book is dedicated to familiarizing you with the Dojo engine and the potential of Provable games.
 A special section on the [Theory](./theory/autonomous-worlds.md) elucidates this emergent concept of autonomous worlds and Provable games.

-### Key Features
+### Explainer

-1. **Entity Component System (ECS)**: Crafted in [Cairo](https://github.com/starkware-libs/cairo), it provides a solid foundation to structure your game.
-2. **[Torii Indexer](/crates/torii/README.md)**: Say goodbye to manually creating indexers.
-Torii does it automatically for you!
-3. **[Katana Network](/crates/katana/README.md)**: An RPC development network to streamline and expedite your game's iterative processes.
-4. **[Sozo CLI](/crates/sozo/README.md)**: Your trusty CLI tool to oversee and upkeep your worlds.
-5. **Typed SDKs**: For a smoother, error-free coding experience.

 Here's a video of [Cartridge](https://cartridge.gg/)'s [Tarrence](https://twitter.com/tarrenceva) explaining how Dojo works at the 2023 [Autonomous Anonymous Summit](https://twitter.com/pet3rpan_/status/1666764726427353091):